bondjimbond/coh_custom_forms/README.md

-# BCELNDORA
+# City of Hope Custom Forms

 ## Introduction

-Customization module for British Columbia Electronic Libraries Network that contains custom form builder forms and form associations.
+Customization module for City of Hope that contains custom form builder forms and form associations.

 ## Requirements